TanStack/table/docs/guide/04-column-defs.md

 ## Creating Data Columns

-Data columns are unique in that they must be configured to extract primitive values each item in your `data` array.
+Data columns are unique in that they must be configured to extract primitive values for each item in your `data` array.

 There are 2 ways to do this:

-- If your items are `objects`, using an object-key that corresponds to the value you want to extract.
+- If your items are `objects`, use an object-key that corresponds to the value you want to extract.
-- If your items are nested arrays`, using an array index that corresponds to the value you want to extract.
+- If your items are nested `arrays`, use an array index that corresponds to the value you want to extract.
-- Using an accessor function that returns the value you want to extract.
+- Use an accessor function that returns the value you want to extract.

 ## Object Keys